-Click here for more information and to register today.
+Click here for full information and to submit your RFP today

 The Minnesota Brain Injury Alliance provides free or low-cost educational opportunities for all people affected by brain injury and stroke, including family and friends, and training opportunities for the professionals who support them.
 Our Brain Injury Basics workshops are a primary education opportunity for individuals, families and friends.

-Our next session will take place on August 17 from 1 to 2 p.m.
+Sessions take place monthly on the third Tuesday from 1 to 2 p.m.

 Click here for more information.